Cycling in the Scottish Borders

 Cycling is a pleasure from your self-catering cottage at Burnbrae on the quiet Borders roads, with lots of routes to choose from.
 Whether it's a handful of miles or a day in the saddle, there's a route for you.
 For the thrill-seekers, we're a world-class mountain bike destination too.

-Last year a new mountain bike track opened 2 miles from Burnbrae, on the way to Kelso, Angraflats.
+On the way to Kelso, 2 miles from Burnbrae there is a mountain bike track Angraflats, open to all.
 Mountain bikers from all over the world come to Glentress, near Peebles, or there's the Red Bull Downhill to test your nerve at Innerleithen.
-And at the end of a weary day, you can be sure of a toasty welcome at your centrally-heated cottage at Burnbrae, with secure cycle storage, a drying room and clothes washing/drying facilities, so you're all set to go again the next day.
+And at the end of a weary day, you can be sure of a toasty welcome at your centrally-heated cottage at Burnbrae, with secure cycle storage, a drying room and clothes washing/drying facilities, and a hose pipe to wash down your bike.
+You will be all set to go again the next day.

 Some useful links for biking in the Borders